adanalife/tripbot/README.md

 This is the source code to [whereisdana.today](http://whereisdana.today)

 There are two main components, the chatbot itself, and a VLC server.

 The general flow of information looks like this:

 ![](assets/infra-diagram.png)

-If you like the stream and/or the bot, please consider subscribing to my channel.
+If you like the project, please consider subscribing to my channel.
 Thanks for watching!

 -Dana ([dana.lol](https://dana.lol))